 1. Prepare one day in advance

-A day before the new hire comes, create an email account for them and set up all the other accounts with it (like Active Collab, Git, Slack, etc.) so they don’t have to waste a whole day on administration.
+A day before the new hire comes, create an email account for them and set up all the other accounts with it (like Active Collab, Git, Slack, etc.).
+By doing that, they won’t have to waste a whole day on administration.
 Also, prepare the workstation and the computer a day in advance.
 Make sure the computer is stripped of old user data and that all the software is installed and updated.
 You can even organize their bookmarks and include bookmarks to all the documents and software you use.

-Provide answers to questions most new employees have.
+Provide answers to questions most new employees have during onboarding.
 This can include who’s who, who they can ask for office suplies, what are the benefits, and so on.
 It’s best to keep the FAQ in a cloud document like Google Doc so anyone can update it and there are no different versions floating around.

 Prepare a welcome package that includes your swag (t-shirt, personalized coffee mug, favorite candy bar, bag), a sample of your product, welcome card, and so on.
 A Kindle or an account to online courses is a great gift too because it encourages them to learn.
 Also, make sure they have keys and other access credentials waiting for them so they don’t have to hunt for them.

 Onboarding a new employee is a mini-project by itself.
 One person’s onboarding isn’t that different from another’s.
-Once you make a to-do checklist do, you can use the same checklist again for other new hires (MIT has some interesting checklist examples).
+Once you make a new hire checklist, you can use the same checklist again for other new hires (MIT has some interesting checklist examples).

 Project templates are perfect for this.
 They let you define tasks and then create a project with those tasks each time you have a new hire.
 (You can also use recurring tasks if you don’t want to create a whole new project just to onboard a new person.)

 Create tasks and assign the new employee and any responsible team members.
-Then, new hires can work through the tasks at their own pace, starting with something simple, like checking out team the calendar or saying hi to everyone.
+Then, new hires can work through the tasks at their own pace.
+They can start with something simple, like checking out team the calendar or saying hi to everyone.
 You can even gamify the experience and let them collect points for each task they complete.